 Depending on the graphic artist's rates and agreed work, you'll get at least three options for your logo and brands.
-You can further discuss revisions to get the logo you want.
+You can further discuss revisions to get a logo you are happy with.

 Remember, your logo is also crucial to your marketing.
 It'll be part of your business cards, official stationery, and ads.
-So, when you choose the graphic artist that will handle your logos, make sure you've already checked his previous works.
-You need to find someone whose visual style resonates with yours.
+So when choosing the graphic designer that will handle your logos, familiarize yourself with their previous work.
+You need to find someone whose visual style resonates with your preferences.

 Keep in mind your target market, too.
 Tax preparation is a serious and professional business.
 Do you think the previous works of the graphic artist shows this kind of professionalism?
 You'll need to partner with an artist that can get this message across through design.